verge-io/docs/docs/kb/posts/vmware-backup-dr-guide.md

 -   **Name for the auto-created snapshot during backup - the name given to the temporary, VMware-created snapshot used during the backup operation.**
 -   **Default VM backup schedule - defines the backup schedule to be assigned automatically to all new VMware VMs discovered by the service.
 Initially, this is set to  --None-, which will set new VMs to use no Schedule (no backups) by default.
 After Schedules are created, the default can be changed to assign a specific backup schedule to any newly detected VMs.**
 -   **Automatically enable change tracking per VM - this setting will automatically turn on the VMware CBT (changed block tracking) feature for each VM included in differential and thin-provisioned backups.
 By default, this setting is enabled (Enabled is recommended).
 If this setting is disabled, and CBT is not otherwise enabled on VMware,  a differential backup will default back to a full backup (backup logs will indicate this change.)**
--   **Backup storage tier - the VergeIO storage tier in which to store backup data.
+-   **Backup storage tier - the VeregOS storage tier in which to store backup data.
 By default, this is set to tier 4.**  ***Note: Changing this setting affects new Full Backups only.
 (In other words: if a backup has already taken place to a different tier, differential backups will continue to be stored in that tier; the new setting will take effect as soon as another Full backup is performed.***

 When vSphere settings have been changed as needed, click **Submit.**
 <br>